 - and more.

-I bought this book and read it quickly – it’s a well-written and easy to read.
+I bought this book and read it quickly.
+It’s a well-written and easy to read.
 More importantly, it’s full of essential parenting information to keep your child safe from predators.
-I don’t want to give away one copy.
-I want you all to own it for yourselves.
-Go to Parenting Safe Children and buy Off Limits.
+I want you all to read it, too.
+Go to Parenting Safe Children for more information on her workshops.
+Then buy and read Off Limits.